My rating: 3 of 5 stars

 The finest parts of Great Jones Street are those that justify its title.
 It is unbeatable as a latter-day streetside prose-poem, half-Baudelairean vision of hell and half-Whitmanian catalog of American diversity, detailing the modern city in its terminal phase:

 Pigeons and meningitis.
 Chocolate and mouse droppings.
 Licorice and roach hairs.
 Vermin on the bus we took uptown.
 I wondered how long I’d choose to dwell in these middle ages of plague and usury, living among traceless men and women, those whose only peace was in shouting ever more loudly.
 Nothing tempted them more than voicelessness.
 But they shouted.
 Transient population of thunderers and hags.
 They dragged through wet streets speaking in languages older than the stones of cities buried in sand.

-DeLillo, poet of the end, was only beginning his literary project with this novel; the best work—his own mountain tapes—was ahead of him.
+DeLillo, poet of the end, was only beginning his literary project with this novel; the best works—his own mountain tapes—were ahead of him.